 \cite{complexMLNkuzelka2020} shows that count distributions can be modelled by Markov Logic Networks with complex weights.
 In the following, we prove that if each $\alpha_i$ is in FO$^2$, count distributions can be expressed by a $w(\kh)$.

-\begin{theorem} Every count distribution over a set of possible worlds of a formula $\Omega$ definable in FO$^2$ can be modelled with a weight function on $(\kh)$, by introducing $m$ new predicates $P_i$ and adding the axioms $P_i(x)\leftrightarrow \alpha_i(x)$ and $P_j(x,y)\leftrightarrow\alpha_j(x,y)$, if $\alpha_i$ and $\alpha_j$ has one and two free variables respectively, and by defining:
+\begin{theorem} Every count distribution over a set of possible worlds of a formula $\Omega$ definable in FO$^2$ can be modelled with a weight function on $(\kh)$, by introducing $m$ new predicates $P_i$ and adding the axioms $P_i(x)\leftrightarrow \alpha_i(x)$ and $P_j(x,y)\leftrightarrow\alpha_j(x,y)$, if $\alpha_i$ and $\alpha_j$ has one and two free variables respectively and by defining:

 where $Z={\wfomc(\Omega,w,n)}$ is the partition function. \end{theorem} \begin{proof}[Sketch] The proof is a simple consequence of the fact that all the models agreeing with a count statistic $\bm n$ can be counted using cardinality constraints which agree with $\bm n$.
 Any such cardinality constraint correspond to a specific set of $(\kh)$ vectors.
 Hence, we can express arbitrary probability distributions over count statistics by picking real valued weights for $(\kh)$ vector.
-We defer the full proof to appendix. \end{proof}
+We defer the full proof to appendix.

-\begin{example} In the example proposed in \cite{complexMLNkuzelka2020}, they model the distribution of a sequence of 4 coin tosses such that the probability of getting odd number of heads is zero, and the probability of getting even number of heads is uniformly distributed.
+\end{proof} \begin{example} In the example proposed in \cite{complexMLNkuzelka2020}, they model the distribution of a sequence of 4 coin tosses such that the probability of getting an odd number of heads is zero and the probability of getting an even number of heads is uniformly distributed.
 In order to model this distribution, we introduce a predicate $H(x)$ over a domain of $4$ elements, we also define $\Omega$ as $\top$.
 This means that every model of this theory is a model of $\Omega$.
 Notice that this distribution cannot be expressed using symmetric weights, as symmetric weights can only express binomial distribution for this language.
 But we can define weight function on $(\kh)$ vector.
 In this case $\bk=(k_0,k_1)$ such that $k_0+k_1=4$.
 Since there are no binary predicates we can ignore $\bh$.
 Intuitively, $k_0$ is the number of tosses which are not heads and $k_1$ is the number of tosses which are heads.
-If we define the weight function as $ w(k_0,k_1) = 1 + (-1)^{k_1} $ by applying \eqref{eq:conting-distribution} we obtain the following probabilities:
+If we define the weight function as $w(k_0,k_1) = 1 + (-1)^{k_1}$.
+Then by applying \eqref{eq:conting-distribution} we obtain the following probability distribution over the tosses: